 Our school is made strong by the quality and caring of our teachers.
 Each grade has a special role in creating and sustaining our community, and we seek growth in our students as they move from K through 8.

-Ms. DiJulio invites all parents to be involved in Kindergarten by volunteering to read books to students, help students during lunch, work in the classroom on various projects…the list is extensive.
-Ms. DiJulio wants parents to be active participants, and feel welcomed in the classroom environment.
+Ms. Cawley invites all parents to be involved in Kindergarten by volunteering to read books to students, help students during lunch, work in the classroom on various projects…the list is extensive.
+Ms. Cawley wants parents to be active participants, and feel welcomed in the classroom environment.